 In contrast to other movements, it also seeks to ‘unbrand’ and ‘unmarket,’ to avoid mainstream appeal and popularity, to be impossible to subvert, commercialize, or corrupt.
 It is presumed to bring together people with a fascination for metaphysical questions, of an alternative political background, and who place great value in art and culture.
 What is pursued is indeed a most general deconstruction, an unraveling of the concept of art, music, entertainment, and sin.
 The final destination is to challenge and disassemble the very nature of epistemological reality, to question and confront what we hold to be real and what we hold to be illusory, what is being and what is nothing, to unflinchingly face head-on all that we believe.
 It seeks to enlighten through a blinding sear.

 From a philosophical standpoint, post-reactionism can be compared to Cartesian epistemological idealism.
-Whereas the former argues (in brief) that all that exists is contained within our internal mind, the latter goes further by demonstrating that one’s thoughts are not truly one’s own either.
+Whereas the latter argues (in brief) that all that exists is contained within our internal mind, the former goes further by demonstrating that one’s thoughts are not truly one’s own either.
 Therefore, doubt is cast both on the senses that are deemed unreliable and susceptible to being manipulated but also on the mind’s constructs which are likewise vulnerable to external influence.

 With all that said, it is worthwhile to reiterate that this conceptualization is not nihilism, is not despairing, but rather is a joyful embrace of freedom.
 In contrast to the beauty of faith, it celebrates the beauty of the absence thereof.
 It is not existential dread but rather a firm and loving embrace of mindful meaninglessness, post-existentialism, if one will.
 In sum, it is the realization that meaning can only be found in the willful rejection of externally derived meaning.